mryancox/seng300-group20-project/README.md

 # Group 20's Paper Submission System for a Journal

-Start the program by running the "Login" class or by using the Group20Journal jar file.
+Start the program by running the "Login" class or by using the Group20_JournalSystem jar file.

 To access each account and view its functionality, enter the following:
   - Author:
-    - username: author
+    - username: lucas@ualberta.ca
     - password: test
   - Reviewer:
     - username: reviewer